Plooto

 Users of a firm are referred to by various titles throughout the app (user, company member, and team member), with no standardized term used consistently.
 This causes conflicts when different titles appear on the same screen, leading to user confusion.

-update modals
+Update modals

 Various modal patterns are used throughout the app without a standardized approach.
 This project has prompted discussions about creating a larger initiative to update all modal styles.